 Attached to Kornhill Plaza is an office tower accommodating a variety of education providers and prominent businesses, and Kornhill Apartments, which features 450 units and is one of the largest serviced apartments in the area.

 Close to the MTR Fortress Hill Station, the 22-story development at 228 Electric Road provides exquisitely designed offices in the vibrant heart of the North Point business district.

-Total Gross Floor AreaRetailOfficeResidential & Serviced Apartments108,687 sq.m.■ 50%↓ 18%第 32%
+108,687 sq.m. ≘ 50%